-What distinguishes My Voice from most other approaches to service-learning is our focus on student voice.
+What distinguishes the My Voice framework from most other approaches to service-learning is our focus on student voice.

 Value Your Voice

-Students recognize their gifts and talents and then decide on a broad issue for their service-learning project.
+Students are supported through individual and group activities to recognize their gifts and talents and then decide on a broad issue for their service-learning project.

 Who am I?
 Who are we as a class?
 What combination of gifts and talents makes me who I am?
 What are the strengths of our community?
 What are some of its challenges?
 This simple act of engaging students in identifying social issues has power.
 The conversation itself ignites motivation.